cppnetwork-tools/pcnetm/README.md

 ```
        Bruce  A. Mah <bmah@acm.org>.
 The author of the original pathchar utility is Van Jacobson
        <van@ee.lbl.gov>.
-The algorithms used by pchar were coded from Van Jacobson's  viewgraphs
+The algorithms used by pcnetm were coded from Van Jacobson's  viewgraphs
        describing the operation of pathchar.
 ```